fle/fle.github.io/sources/010-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 This branch is deployed on different servers.

-While development goes on, we possibly have to do some hotfixes, that must be sent in production quickly.
+While development goes on, we possibly have to do some hotfixes (for example: commit *hf1* in schema below), that must be sent in production quickly.
 These hotfixes are done directly on concerned stable branch.

 SCHEMA